 Bodil Onsøien has her background as a church musician, singer and singing teacher.
 She is educated at the Trøndelag Music Conservatory, Tromsø University College, Faculty of Fine Arts, and most recently the Complete Vocal Institute in Copenhagen, where she is an authorised teacher of the Complete vocal technique.
 Bodil lives in Tromsø and works as a singing teacher at the University of Tromsø and Kongsbakken Upper Secondary School.
 She is also a choir conductor and runs singing workshops.
 As a performer she likes to play music in various styles and to use her voice with versatility, but thrives best in early church music and the popular Norwegian vocal tradition.
 She has collaborated with German Baroque violinist Volker Mühlberg and Henning Sommerro.
 For the past 10 years, Bodil has been a permanent soprano in Vokal Nord, and is used as a soloist in various contexts.

 Gro Anita Gyring Skog (f.1985) was born in Sandefjord in Vestfold.
 Her interest in singing started when she was 7 years old and joined Sandefjord Girls Choir, and she has not stopped singing since.
-In the spring 2016 she finished her bachelor degree at music conservatory in Tromsø, und is now taking her master degree in performing classical singing under the professors under the professors Anne-Lise Sollied and Carlo Allemano.
-Since moving to Tromsø in 2012 she has taken part in several concerts organized by Tromsø International Church Festival, participated in the Northern lights festival and at several opera cafe and opera pub performances, she has participated in master classes with, among others, Njål Sparbo and Siri Torjesen, and she has sung in in Norwegian Opera and Symphony Orchestra’s opera choir in La Traviata in Bodø and Tromsø in autumn 2013.
+In the spring 2019 she finished her master degree in performing classical singing under the professors under the professors Anne-Lise Sollied and Carlo Allemano at the music conservatory in Tromsø.
+Since moving to Tromsø in 2012, she has taken part in several concerts organized by Tromsø International Church Festival, participated in the Northern lights festival and at several opera cafe and opera pub performances, she has participated in master classes with, among others, Njål Sparbo and Siri Torjesen, and she has sung in in Norwegian Opera and Symphony Orchestra’s opera choir in La Traviata in Bodø and Tromsø in autumn 2013.
 In 2013 she made her debut as a soloist in Bach’s Christmas Oratorio, and since then she has been a soloist in several great woks, such as Händels’s Messias, Mozarts Requiem, John Rutter’s Magnificat and Brahm’s Ein Deutsches Requiem.

 Ingvild Anette Staff (b.
 1988) was born and raised in Tromsø.
 She finished a master degree in performing contemporary saxophone at the music conservatory in Tromsø in 2013, where she studied under Lars Lien.
 Here she studied solo music of composers such as Luciano Berio and Sofia Gubaidulina.
 During the master’s program, she was a soloist with an orchestra in Lviv, Ukraine and Tromsø Chamber Orchestra.
 Besides working as a freelance musician, she also teaches saxophone at Kongsbakken high school.